amazon-connect/amazon-connect-salesforce-scv/Examples/AWSSCV-ContactLens-RealTime-NextBestAction/Docs/deployment_test.md

-## Use Case - Contact Lens driven Next Best Action
+## Test Use Case - Contact Lens driven Next Best Action

 1. Ensure that you have logged on to Salesforce Omni-Channel as agent
 2. Place a call on the phone number associated with **Sample SCV Inbound Flow with Transcription using**